 A topic unheard of in Sri Lanka, a country that records one of the highest death and injury rates in the world.
-We hear tragic road kills on daily basis, a number averaging to 8 deaths a day!
-From the latest killing of 14 innocent passengers in Passara, we are with a long history.
+We hear tragic road kills on a daily basis, a number averaging 8 deaths a day!
 Yet, no specific action to curtail.

-Nearly 60 per cent of serious collisions are caused by single-vehicle collisions in which heavy vehicles travelling fast crash into a pedestrian or fixed object.
+Nearly 60% of serious collisions are caused by single-vehicle collisions in which heavy vehicles traveling fast crash into a pedestrian or fixed object.

 True that, but there is an area we badly missed!

 From the wording we go wrong, the vehicular incidents cannot be classified as accidents.
 In fact, these are collisions.
 That is to say within the control and avoidable.

 Accident – An unplanned, unavoidable event resulting in injury or property damage

 Collision – An event that is usually avoidable by one or more drivers.
 That is,

 one or more drivers FAILED to apply every reasonable effort to avoid it.